 Malta Passport Ranking

-Trailing just behind Hong Kong, a Maltese passport is the 38th most powerful in the world.
+A Maltese passport is the 34th most powerful in the world.
 How did we conclude this?
 We looked at factors like ease of doing business, quality of life, and investment opportunities to determine how alluring a Maltese passport truly is.
 The truth is, individuals looking to uproot their lives and obtain a second passport don’t just look at a passport’s travel access opportunities.
 So, how then does a Maltese passport fare in terms of travel, relocation, and investment options?
 The answer is very well.

 To get an idea of our scoring system, our index is split into three standalone indexes, with the Malta passport performing differently for each separate index.